 With general anesthesia, you are completely asleep during surgery.
 You receive medicine through your IV to make you fall asleep.
 Once asleep, you receive a tube in your mouth (laryngeal mask airway or LMA) or windpipe (endotracheal tube or ETT) to protect

 your lungs and keep you breathing during surgery.

-the regional anesthesia works by affecting large nerves above the involved foot and ankle.
-One advantage that such regional anesthesia has over general anesthesia is that you may have pain relief many hours after surgery when the nerves above the
+or leg, the regional anesthesia works by affecting large nerves above the involved foot and ankle.
+One advantage that such regional anesthesia has over general anesthesia is that you may have pain relief many hours after surgery when the nerves above

 How long will you have to stay in the hospital after surgery?